Ukraine claims it destroyed Russian tank landing ship - KESQ

 On Christmas Eve, the Ukrainian Air Force said it destroyed an Su-24 fighter jet in the eastern Donetsk region and an Su-30SM fighter jet over the Black Sea.

-And on Friday, Ukrainian President Volodymyr Zelensky said the country’s forces had downed three Russian Su-34 warplanes.
+And on Friday, Zelensky said the country’s forces had downed three Russian Su-34 warplanes.

 Ukrainian Air Force spokesperson Yurii Ihnat told Ukrainian media on Friday that Su-34 jets “are one of the newest aircraft” in service with the Russian army and are used to carry out aerial bomb and missile strikes.